evansbenj/Evans_lab_protocols/PCR_and_Sequencing/4_Sequence cleanup and sending.md

-# Sephex - sequence cleanup
+# Sephadex - sequence cleanup
 ### Purpose
 To clean the PRC product that have been went through the Big-dye sequencing reaction.